Will County Executive Jennifer Bertino-Tarrant Delivers State of the County Address

-The budget process now moves to the County Board, who must approve a new budget at its November meeting before the fiscal year begins December 2022.
+The proposed budget will now be reviewed by the County Board, who must approve a new budget at its November meeting before the fiscal year begins December 2023.